VielenDanke/kubernetes-demo/README.md

 ### Work with context:
 All contexts are placed in file: ~/.kube/config
 * kubectl config get-contexts – find all available contexts
-* kubect config use-context <context_name> – use the context for kubectl
+* kubect config use-context <-context_name-> – use the context for kubectl

 ### To edit resource: